 |They are forward and future-focused, building trust and commitment from teams that engender innovative thinking and positive interactions||If the leader leaves, the vision may go with them, especially if it’s tied up with that person’s identity|

 By comparing the pros and cons, we can decide when it’s best to apply visionary leadership styles and when we can work on other styles that may complement and add to the benefits of this style.
+It’s something that we pay a lot of attention to on our Management Development Programmes and Managerial Courses.

 We can do little better to see the virtues of visionary leadership than discussing various individuals who have displayed this trait and style in their business dealings.
 Here, we discuss some whose legacies have left a clear mark on the business world and the planet as a whole.